aranke-archive/dbt-yaml-check/README.md

 # dbt-yaml-check

-`dbt-yaml-check` is a utility to check that `dbt` nodes (✅models ✅seeds ❌tests) defined in YAML exist in SQL.
+`dbt-yaml-check` checks that columns defined in YAML also exist in SQL.

+This is particularly useful for identifying extraneous columns and typos in column names.

 ## Installation